 Always mix scone dough with a knife & be super quick getting them into the oven.
 I mostly make generous sized ones (cafe habit), cutting them with an old crystal whisky glass, left on the kitchen shelf just for this purpose.
 Small ones are lovely too.
 Store bought scone cutters come in lots of sizes.
 If you slightly twist, rather than pushing straight down when cutting them you’ll find they rise even higher.
 Wrap your precious bundle inside the loveliest linen tea towel in your drawer as soon as they come out, resting on a wire tray.

-Last word (I promise!) on scones, you can add a little apple & cinnamon (the batch pictured bottom), ginger, sultanas or currants, even pumpkin to this recipe.
+You can add a little apple & cinnamon, ginger, sultanas or currants, even pumpkin to this recipe.
 100g of grated mature cheddar to dry ingredients is yum too.
 Substitute the milk for water though if using cheese.
-Most often I leave them plain Jane & serve with lemon butter or homemade jam - displayed on my Mum's best $25 garage sale silver (what a treasure!) with a cutting from the garden.
+Most often I leave them plain Jane & serve with lemon curd or homemade jam.
+Displayed below on my Mum's best $25 garage sale treasure with a cutting from the garden.

 Why is it we turn to tradition in times of change?
 Comfort I guess, like the food itself.
 Am I admitting already in my 1st Posting that I am a comfort eater?!
 Yup.
 I believe we all find solace in good food.